Pranav-Talwar/CampusUnify/README.md

-# RDP-CampusConnect
+# CampusUnify

-**RDP-CampusConnect** is a campus-centric social media platform designed exclusively for students of Red Deer Polytechnic.
+**CampusUnify** is a campus-centric social media platform designed exclusively for students of Red Deer Polytechnic.
 It fosters community engagement through seamless sharing of updates, ideas, and events in a secure, intuitive environment.
 Built with modern technologies, it prioritizes user experience, safety, and real-time interaction.

 ---